matijaSos/matijasos.github.io/_posts/2015-08-15-creating-blog-with-jekyll.md

 Also, imagine if you got a guest to write on your blog.
 You'd just tell him to make a new branch, write a post there and issue a PR when he's done.
 Cool, right?

+## Tools overview

+List of the tools I used together with one word purpose.